-Rule # 6: Your landlord should give you a 90-day notice period should he/she wish to raise the rent.
+Rule #6: Your landlord should give you a 90-day notice period should he or she wish to raise the rent.

-Rule # 8: If your landlord wishes to sell his/her property, he has to give you 12 months’ written notice.
+Rule #8: If your landlord wishes to sell his or her property, he has to give you 12 months’ written notice.

 In the meantime, if you’re looking for a place to move into for the new year, we’ve got loads of exciting options for you.
-Explore Dubai’s latest properties for rent here.
+Explore Dubai’s latest properties for rent.